Understanding the importance of map scale

 In general, we classify maps as either small-scale, medium-scale, or large-scale.
 There are no rules to classify a map into a type of map scale.
 But here are some general guidelines you can follow.

 A large-scale map is a map that shows a smaller geographic area in greater detail than a small-scale map.
-These maps can be useful for tracking traffic, planning development, and performing other detailed tasks.
+These maps can be useful for tracking traffic, planning development, etc.

-Large-scale maps are usually used for smaller areas such as towns, parks, or campuses and can often include features such as street names, building outlines, and land use information.
+Large-scale maps are for smaller areas such as towns, parks, or campuses.
+It often includes features such as street names, building outlines, and land use information.
 This means that it shows more information about the area being mapped.

-Although there are no set limits for large-scale maps, such maps are usually produced on a scale of 1:250,000 or larger and often include topographical details, roads, and other man-made features.
+Although there are no set limits for large-scale maps, such maps are usually produced on a scale of 1:250,000 or larger.
+It often includes topographical details, roads, and other man-made features.

 These maps are used to represent an area at a larger scale than a large-scale map, yet smaller than a small-scale map.
 Medium-scale maps are often used for regional planning, resource management, and general overviews.

 There is no standard for a medium-scale map, but they typically range from 1:250,000 to 1:1,000,000.
-Medium-scale maps are typically used to represent geographic regions larger than a city or town and smaller than an entire nation or country, such as a state or province.
+Medium-scale maps are typically used to represent geographic regions larger than a city or town.
+But they’re usually smaller than an entire nation or country, such as a state or province.

 A small-scale map is a type of map that represents a larger geographic area with less detail and accuracy.
 Such maps typically show generalized features rather than specific details.
 Common small-scale maps include world maps, topographic maps, and political maps.